Negotiating, handling objections and closing sales

 • Entering a negotiation without adequate preparation, resulting in an inability to offer meaningful alternatives or concessions.

 • Misconception: Complaints are always negative.
-Correction: Complaints provide valuable insights for improvement; effective resolution can turn dissatisfied customers into loyal advocates.
+Correction: Complaints provide valuable insights into service failures and opportunities for improvement.
+Handling them well can turn dissatisfied customers into loyal advocates.

 Frequently Asked Questions